 Dangerous Goods

 Goods which are capable of posing a risk to health, safety, property and the environment during carriage by rail are classified as "Dangerous Goods."
-The carriage of Dangerous Goods by international rail is governed by the Regulations Concerning the International Carriage of Dangerous Good by Rail’ or ‘RID’ of the Convention concerning International Carriage by Rail (‘COTIF 1999’).
+The carriage of Dangerous Goods by international rail is governed by the Regulations Concerning the International Carriage of Dangerous Good by Rail’(‘RID’) 2025.
 The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (as amended) apply in Great Britian.
 Both sets of regulations apply to TOCs operating on HS1.
 Dangerous Goods will require special authorisation and working instructions will be issued specific to the movement of such goods as per the HS1 Rule Book.
 Any TOC wishing to transport Dangerous Goods on HS1 should contact the Infrastructure Manager at the address set out in section 1.8.1.

 Rolling Stock Acceptance Process

 2.7.1 All vehicles placed in service on HS1 by a TU (Transport Undertaking) must be covered by Part B of the Safety Certificate that is referred to in Schedule 2, Part I of the ROGS Regulations.
-Any TU requiring to introduce a new vehicle, or make changes to an existing vehicle will have to consult and agree with the Infrastructure Manager (in accordance with the duty of co-operation detailed in Regulation 22) how the risks will be controlled, the requirements of this process are contained within the Infrastructure Managers standard RIS-8270-RST Iss 1.1 (as adopted) Route Level Assessment of Technical Compatibility between Vehicles and Infrastructure.
+Any TU requiring to introduce a new vehicle, or make changes to an existing vehicle will have to consult and agree with the Infrastructure Manager (in accordance with the duty of co-operation detailed in Regulation 22) how the risks will be controlled, the requirements of this process are contained within the Infrastructure Managers standard C -06-OS-09-1200 Route Level Assessment of Technical Compatibility between Vehicles and Infrastructure.
 The TU is also required to obtain the necessary First authorisation in the UK from National Safety Authority– the ORR.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

 2.7.2 The Railway (Interoperability) Regulations 2011 mandate that the Infrastructure Owner must keep a register of its infrastructure or procure that a register is kept.
 The register must meet the specifications set out in the Commission Implementing regulation (EU) 2019/777 repealing implementing decision 2014/880 EU.
 The register must be made available within 28 days of a request by an applicant for authorisation or an approved body.